tobyweston/robotooling/index.md

 Will create a HTTP client, perform a `GET` against the URL and populate a simple `HttpResponse` object that can be interrogated.

-## bad.robot.ddd
+## bad.robot.domain

-A set of classes useful for development focusing on the domain (al la Evans et al).
-Probably the best bit is advocating **value types** and passing around the 'simple' types again;
+A set of classes useful for development focusing on domain driven development (al la Evans et al).
+Probably the best bit is advocating **value types** and never passing around the 'simple' types again;

     DirectoryNumber number = directoryNumber("07786 114232");